How Silk is produced from Silkworm?

-Do you know Silk is a natural protein fiber produced by the larvae of certain specific insects like caterpillars of moths?
+Silk is a natural protein fiber produced by the larvae of certain specific insects like caterpillars of moths.
 It is mainly composed of fibroin.
-There are 4 natural silk varieties, namely Mulberry silk, Tasar silk, Muga silk and Eri silk.
+There are 4 natural silk varieties, namely Mulberry silk, Tasar silk, Muga silk, and Eri silk.
 Let's study about silkworm through this article, and how this worm makes silk.

 Now continuously for three days this insect spins his head around it and forms the solution of a single long thread which is known as Koya or cocoon or a cocoon is a protective case or shell that the silkworm spins around it.
 As soon as it comes in contact with the air, this thread solidifies and a silk thread which is about 1000 meters long is formed.
 Now, these larvae are converted into a pupa.